 Amazon S3 is the company's premier object storage service, and one of the first products it brought to market.
 It remains one of the most popular storage services available today, working in tandem with, and underpinning, most of Amazon's other customer-facing services.

 Amazon S3 is regularly updated with new features and storage capabilities, and patches that are designed to improve data protection and security.

 What is Amazon S3?

-Amazon Simple Storage – or Amazon S3 as it's more commonly known – is an object storage service.
-It offers unlimited, flexible cloud storage for seemingly any use case, whether that’s data lakes, cloud-native applications or mobile apps.
+Amazon Simple Storage – or Amazon S3 as it is more commonly known – is an object storage service.
+It offers unlimited, flexible cloud storage for seemingly any use case, whether that’s big data analysis, cloud-native applications, or mobile apps.

-The idea is to simplify the administration of data by taking away some of the lower-level storage functions, such as the construction and management of logical volumes for disk capacity or configuring settings to prevent disk failure.
+Amazon S3's object storage approach is designed in a way that simplifies data admin.
+It removes the need for many basic storage functions, such as construction and management of logical volumes for disk capacity, or configuring settings to prevent disk failure.

 Business value on AWS

 Four key dimensions that will help to build a comprehensive business case for the cloud

 Amazon S3 organises data into 'buckets'.
 These act as data repositories that can handle an unlimited number of objects, although each object is limited to a maximum size of 5TB.
 Buckets are designed in a way that allows for data to be organized and for access controls to be placed on objects.